Dwork families and $\mathcal{D}$-modules: Inductive process

 Therefore, we can claim that the exact sequences of the form \ref{descKn} will split for any $i\neq0,-1$.
-Using that splitting and formulas \ref{kummerKn}, we can be more concrete when writing the long exact sequence of triangle \ref{trianguloKn}, namely:
+Using that splitting and formulas \ref{kummerKn}, we can be more concrete when writing the long exact sequence of triangle \ref{trianguloclave}, namely

-Then $\HH^{-n}K_n=0$, $\HH^{-(n-1)}K_n\cong\OO_{\gm}$ and the $G_i$ will be a sum of Kummer $\DD$-modules for $i\leq-2$.
+Then $\cH^{-n}K_n=0$, $\cH^{-(n-1)}K_n\cong\cO_{\gm}$ and the $G_i$ will be a sum of Kummer $\cD$-modules for $i\leq-2$.
 Denote by $h_i^j$ the dimension of the $j$-th global de Rham cohomology of $G_i$; since

-by irreducibility all of the $h_i^{-1}$ must vanish, and the $h_i^0$ will vanish too for $i\leq-2$ because of the expression of the $G_i$.
-Notice now that the global de Rham cohomologies of $K_n$ and $\OO_{Z_n}$ are the same.
-The second one is already known because $Z_n$ is the complement of an arrangement of hyperplanes in general position, thanks to \cite[Proposition 5.2]{CaMV}, so we will have the following system of equations:
+all of the $h_i^{-1}$ must vanish by definition of the $G_i$, and the $h_i^0$ will vanish too for $i\leq-2$ because those $G_i$ are sums of Kummer $\cD$-modules.
+Notice now that the global de Rham cohomologies of $K_n$ and $\cO_{Z_n}$ are the same.
+The latter is already known thanks to \cite[Prop.
+5.2]{CaMV} because $Z_n$ is the complement of an arrangement of hyperplanes in general position, so we will have the following system of equations:

 From these equations we get that for $i=-(n-2),\ldots,-1$, $c_{-i}=\binom{n}{i+n-1}$, so that our system can be reduced to: